Request Quote » Request Quote »

 Conclusion

-BIM-based clash detection and resolution will continue to be a critical process in the pre-construction stage for multiple stakeholders.
-Having a multi-disciplinary coordinated and clash-free 3D model at their fingertips will ensure cost and time savings within the digital space.
-Removal of clashes in the early design stage with automation scripts will cut down design, procurement, fabrication, and installation time and budget significantly.
+BIM-based clash detection and resolution will remain a critical process during the pre-construction phase for multiple stakeholders.
+Having a coordinated, multi-disciplinary, and clash-free 3D model readily available ensures significant cost and time savings in the digital space.
+Eliminating clashes early in the design stage using automation scripts will greatly reduce design, procurement, fabrication, and installation time and costs.

-With the world moving towards greater sustainability and higher optimization of energy and resource use, clash detection and pre-construction resolution of clashes will become mandatory and will not remain a matter of choice.
+As the world shifts toward greater sustainability and more efficient use of energy and resources, clash detection and the pre-construction resolution of clashes will become mandatory rather than optional.

 Tags: